You know what they say: by failing to prepare, you are preparing to fail.

 According to Ready.gov, the U.S. Department of Homeland Security’s preparation site, you should have enough supplies to last for at least 72 hours.

-Is that a good baseline if you’ve never prepped before?
+Is that a good baseline if you’ve never tried prepping before?
 Sure.

 Should you pack that much when you’re bugging out and carrying all your supplies on your back?
 You bet.